 - They have no online registration, and the only way to register is to write your first review.

 - The first review I submitted to the company was accepted and paid.
 However, the company doesn’t often pay you full price for the review.
 Most reviews are purchased at the bulk rate.
 All the reviews I’ve submitted to the site have been purchased under their bulk rate deal.

-- What I didn’t like about the company was the excuses they used to reject some of the reviews I’d written.
+- What I didn’t like about the company were the excuses they used to reject some of the reviews I’d written.
 They used my location, where I live, and told me that I should be writing reviews about here and not for other products and services.

 - When you answer questions on the site, they don’t have any type of rules or state how to answer them.
 After spending your time finding and answering questions you’re given a warning.
 This means that they’ve rejected your answer, deleted it, and removed the payment from your account.

 - No matter if you’ve answered only a question with a Yes or No answer they’ll find a way to delete your answer and deduct the money.
 They claim the answer was beneficial to the question.

 - You’ll find one person on the site that answers any and all question.
 Therefore, if you try to answer the question a second time, your answer is deleted and the payment is deducted from your account.

 - The site is hard to find the rules, they are written poorly, and the explanation of how they pay is totally complicated and not written clearly at all.
 Therefore, you have no idea if you need to have 10 paid reviews at the full price or you can have 10 paid revises at the bulk rate.
 No matter what, they require you to have 10 paid reviews before they’ll pay you for the reviews.